 And God said unto Abraham, Thou shalt keep my covenant therefore, thou, and thy seed after thee in their generations.

 Well, it just didn’t happen did it.
-That is a broken promise.
+False statements (lies) from God himself.
+Just a few promises/prophecies of many that did not work out.
 A false statement from God himself.

 The False Promises of Jesus

 Now Jesus made some pretty outrageous statements himself.
 He promised his fellow Jews a whole lot that it is now obvious he could not deliver.